ormacarbon/frontend-test-two/README.md

 # **Project API - Rick and Morty**

 The API - Rick and Morty is a website with information about the Adult Swim show "Rick and Morty", that contains 4 pages: Home, Detalhes, Locations and Episodes.
-The project has, as a source of data,the [Rick and Morty API](https://rickandmortyapi.com/ "Rick and Morty API").
+The project has, as a source of data, the [Rick and Morty API](https://rickandmortyapi.com/ "Rick and Morty API").

 ## **Index**
 - <a href="#project-functionalities">Project functionalities</a>
 - <a href="#layout">Layout</a>
-- <a href="#demonstration">Demonstration</a>
+- <a href="#deploy">Deploy</a>
-- <a href="#how-can-i-run-this-project?">How can I run this project?</a>
+- <a href="#how-can-i-run-this-project">How can I run this project?</a>
 - <a href="#tech-stack">Tech stack</a>
 - <a href="#creators">Creators</a>